-DATE ACTIVITY Year 9 Experience USC Day and other Vocational Learning Activities Week 10, Term 1 Work Placements Term 2, Weeks 1 - Pathways Interviews (compulsory for all students considering VET 4 options) Term 2 Weekly Subject Information sessions from each Curriculum Leader Term 2, Week 5 Visits to UQ and TAFE Term 2, Week 10 Transition Information Evening Term 3, Week 2 Sunshine Coast Daily Careers Expo Term 3, Week 2 - 5 SET Plan Interviews arranged for all students
+DATE ACTIVITY Week 10, Term 1 Work Placements Term 2 Pathways Interviews with Mrs Natoli Term 2 Weekly Information Sessions - Vocational Learning Activities Term 2, Week 10 Experience USC Day; Visits to UQ, ACU, QUT and TAFEs Term 2, Week 10 Transition Information Evening Term 3, Week 2 Sunshine Coast Daily Careers Expo (available to visit after school) Term 3, Weeks 3 - 9 SET Plan Interviews arranged for all students

-The information contained in this booklet is a summary of the approved General and Applied courses which will be offered to students in Year 11 at St John's College in 2019.
-NOTE: Whilst these subjects are offered at this time for students to put forward their preferences from, the final subjects which will form the timetable will be determined once these preferences have been put in.
+The information contained in this booklet is a summary of the approved General and Applied courses which will be offered to students in Year 11 at St John's College in 2022.
+NOTE: Whilst these subjects are offered at this time for students to put forward their preferences from. the final subjects which will form the timetable will be determined once these preferences have been put in.